A stone building with a cross on top and

 What's On

 A brochure will be available for the audience to do a self-guided tour of the building.
-The audience will learn about the site's two buildings, including the original bluestone building designed by William Wardell, which previously housed Catholic secondary schools.
-The new building was designed by Gregory Burgess, who will be on site between 10am to 12pm to engage with visitors.
+The audience will learn that the site comprises a bluestone building, designed by William Wardell, which housed Catholic secondary schools, and a new building designed by Gregory Burgess.

 Important Details